Phone: (919) 966-5588

 Office: Alumni 409-D

 My research focuses on the human ecology of global change.
 I am interested in the ways in which societies adapt to the twin processes of global environmental and social change.
+My methods include participatory mapping, remote sensing/image processing, GIS, and Agent-based Modeling (ABM).
 More specifically, I have explored:

 How households adjust their structure and composition in response to drought and agricultural intensification.